-The Thumbnail area is the largest part of the main window and it is responsible for displaying thumbnails of folders and images you have selected using the Source and Folder Panes.
+The Thumbnail area is the largest part of the main window and it is responsible for displaying thumbnails of folders and images you have selected using the Sour

-- A. Adjust the size of the thumbnails using the slider located at the bottom or use "-/+" keys on your keyboard. - B. Change the viewing mode between thumbnail and detail view. - $\hbox{\it C.} \ \ \hbox{When Previewing images at full screen you can quickly go to the next image by using the navigational arrows.}$ - D. Use the breadcrumbs to quickly return to the root or click "back" to return one folder. - E. Sort the thumbnails by filename or date using the pull down menu.
-The sort will always be descending, A-Z or oldest to newest. - F. Search for folders or files in the current folder.
+- A. Adjust the size of the thumbnails using the slider located at the bottom or use "-/+" keys on your keyboard. - $\ensuremath{\mathsf{B}}.$ Change the viewing mode between thumbnail and detail view. - C. When Previewing images at full screen you can quickly go to the next image by using the navigational arrows. - D. Use the breadcrumbs to quickly return to the root or click "back" to return one folder. - E. Sort the thumbnails by filename or date using the pull down menu.
+The sort will always be descending, A-Z or oldest to newest. - F. Add Star Ratings and color coding to your images for easy filtering.